yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In the Azure Cloud Shell window, the command has been entered is we are prompted for the name of the resource group we want to deploy to.](images/stepbystep/media/image44.png "Azure Cloud Shell window")

 2. Enter the name of a resource group from earlier that you deployed the resources to (i.e. TailspinToysRG).
 Then, press **Enter**.

 3. Enter the name of the Azure region from earlier and then press **Enter**.

-4. For this next run, select the "production" environment by entering **3** and then pressing **Enter**.
+4. For this next run, select the *production* environment by entering **3** and then pressing **Enter**.

     ![In the Azure Cloud Shell window, we are prompted for the environment we want to deploy to.](images/stepbystep/media/image131.png "Azure Cloud Shell")

-5. Enter the value for the "administratorLogin" (e.g. azureuser) and then press **Enter**.
+5. Enter a value for the *administratorLogin* (e.g. **azureuser**) and then press **Enter**.

     ![In the Azure Cloud Shell window, we are prompted for the administrative username for the PostgreSQL server and database we want to create.](images/stepbystep/media/image47.png "Azure Cloud Shell")

-6. Enter a value for the "administratorLoginPassword" and then press **Enter**.
+6. Enter a value for the *administratorLoginPassword* and then press **Enter**.

 7. This will kick off the provisioning process which takes a few minutes to create all the resources for the environment.
-This is indicated by the "Running" text displayed at the bottom of the Azure Cloud Shell while the command is executing.
+This is indicated by the *Running* text displayed at the bottom of the Azure Cloud Shell while the command is executing.

     ![The Azure Cloud Shell is executing the template based on the parameters we provided.](images/stepbystep/media/image49.png "Azure Cloud Shell")

-8. After the template has completed, JSON is output to the Azure Cloud Shell window with a "Succeeded" message.
+8. After the template has completed, JSON is output to the Azure Cloud Shell window with a *Succeeded* message.

     ![The Azure Cloud Shell has succeeded in executing the template based on the parameters we provided.](images/stepbystep/media/image50.png "Azure Cloud Shell")

 9. In the Azure Portal, navigate to the resource group where all of the resources have been deployed.
 It should look similar to the screenshot below.

     >**Note**: The specific names of the resources will be slightly different than what you see in the screenshot based on the unique identities assigned.